MGN19/Customer-Response-Model-in-Direct-Marketing/README.md

    git clone https://github.com/MGN19/Customer-Response-Model-in-Direct-Marketing.git
    ```

-▶️ How to Run:
-Jupyter Notebooks: All project tasks are conducted in Jupyter Notebooks.
+▶️ How to Run: All project tasks were conducted in JupyterLab.
 Run each notebook in the given order:

 1. combine.ipynb
 2. preprocess.ipynb